7 Different Types of Rattlesnakes in Utah

 Hemotoxic venom is the main cause of edema and necrosis in Hopi rattlesnake bites.

-Depending on the region, the venom of certain Hopi rattlesnakes contains extra neurotoxins that may lead to respiratory problems and paralysis of the muscles.
+Depending on the region, the venom of certain Hopi rattlesnakes contains extra neurotoxins that may lead to respiratory problems and muscle paralysis.

 5. Midget Faded Rattlesnake